Theta Nu Xi: History

 In the first national constitution, the earliest members of Theta Nu Xi laid the foundation for an active post-graduate status.
 On July 19, 2000, sixteen women petitioned the national board to be granted status as an Alumnae chapter.
-These women requested that a structure be put in place that would allow post-collegiate members the ability to participate fully in Sorority activities and the national organization while a more complete structure was being developed.
-The national board granted the sixteen pioneers the equivalent of chapter status, allowing them to send representatives to the 2000 National Convention.
+The national board granted the Alumnae chapter status, allowing them to send representatives to the 2000 National Convention.
+Other alumnae chapters followed.